nuriel77/iri-playbook/docs/getting-started-quickly.rst

 DONATIONS
 ---------
-Making this installer happen, supporting and maintaing it takes much effort and time.
-Nevertheless, it is done happily in order to contribute and help the community.

 If you want to leave a donation you can use this address::

   CSSFHHDBUQDGAUGYUHTENLBJ9JMTUFFLYLJZKTLRZVLLDCZZOQHOUXJOVDKXOLXGCJEMXJOULDIKADBHWMGVALMAUW

-And/or star the playbook's repository: `iri-playbook <https://github.com/nuriel77/iri-playbook>`_
+And please star the playbook's repository: `iri-playbook <https://github.com/nuriel77/iri-playbook>`_

 Thanks!